BBBase-EHeresy/PPPub/docs/rules_manual/shoot_phase.md

-Many armies will employ the use of archers, crossbows or some other form of ranged weaponry, tasked with raining down death from afar.
+﻿Many armies will employ the use of archers, crossbows or some other form of ranged weaponry, tasked with raining down death from afar.
 These weapons vary in all manner of size and ways of use, from the traditional bow and arrow used by the Warriors of Minas Tirith, to the deadly crossbows wielded by the fearsome Uruk-hai and the finely balanced throwing spears the Riders of Rohan plunge into their enemies.
-Though these weapons are all different, they are all used to fulfill the same task — namely to fell their enemies before they can reach the fight.
+Though these weapons are all different, they are all used to fulfill the same task â€” namely to fell their enemies before they can reach the fight.

 During the Shoot phase, each player's eligible models can make a shooting attack with their missile weapons.
 To make a shooting attack, they must first pick a target, roll To Hit and then roll To Wound.

 ## PRIORITY

 The player with Priority shoots first.
 They select one of their models and resolve its shooting attack.
-Once they are finished, they select another of their models and resolve its shooting attack — repeating this process until they have made all of the shooting attacks that they wish to.
+Once they are finished, they select another of their models and resolve its shooting attack â€” repeating this process until they have made all of the shooting attacks that they wish to.
 Once the player with Priority has resolved all of their shooting attacks, the other player may then do likewise.

 ## HOW TO SHOOT

 Shooting is a fairly simple practice, especially after you have done it a few times.
 Here are the steps you need to take to make a shooting attack:

-1. Check Line of Sight to your intended target — Make sure that the model can actually see part of the model that they wish to shoot at.
+1. Check Line of Sight to your intended target â€” Make sure that the model can actually see part of the model that they wish to shoot at.

-2. Work out the number of models or Obstacles that are In The Way — If the Line of Sight to the target is obscured, you will need to  know what it is that blocks this Line of Sight as this may affect whether the  model may shoot or not.
+2. Work out the number of models or Obstacles that are In The Way â€” If the Line of Sight to the target is obscured, you will need to  know what it is that blocks this Line of Sight as this may affect whether the  model may shoot or not.

-3. Roll To Hit — Roll a D6 to see if your model has hit its target  based on their Shoot value.
+3. Roll To Hit â€” Roll a D6 to see if your model has hit its target  based on their Shoot value.

-4. Make any In The Way rolls — If there are models/terrain along the  path to the target, you will need to roll to see if the shot hits  something along the path, or hits its intended target.
+4. Make any In The Way rolls â€” If there are models/terrain along the  path to the target, you will need to roll to see if the shot hits  something along the path, or hits its intended target.

-5. Roll To Wound — If the shot hits a model, you'll need to make  another roll to see if the hit has caused a serious wound.
+5. Roll To Wound â€” If the shot hits a model, you'll need to make  another roll to see if the hit has caused a serious wound.

-6. Remove Casualties — Any model that was slain is removed from the battlefield.
+6. Remove Casualties â€” Any model that was slain is removed from the battlefield.

 **FINDING THE SHOOT VALUE**

-All models have a Shoot value listed in their profile — it is the second number beneath the Fight characteristic (and is always followed by a plus sign).
+All models have a Shoot value listed in their profile â€” it is the second number beneath the Fight characteristic (and is always followed by a plus sign).
 Here you can see Legolas has a Shoot value of 3+.

 ![](../media/rules_manual/legolas.jpg)